Temples of The Church of Jesus Christ of Latter-day Saints

 Temple Facts

-The Bangkok Thailand Temple will be the first temple built in mainland Southeast Asia.
+The Bangkok Thailand Temple was the first temple built in mainland Southeast Asia.

 Although the original rendering of the Bangkok Thailand Temple featured a statue of the angel Moroni atop the center spire, it was later removed from the design.